bioinformatics-centre/kaiju/README.md

 By default, Kaiju will print the output to the terminal (STDOUT).
 The output can also be written to a file using the `-o` option:
 ```
-kaiju -t nodes.dmp -f allproteins.fmi -b allproteins.sa -i inputfile.fastq -o kaiju.out
+kaiju -t nodes.dmp -f allproteins.fmi -i inputfile.fastq -o kaiju.out
 ```

 The default run mode is MEM.
-For using Greedy modes with mismatches set the mode via the option `-a` and the number of allowed substitutions using option `-e`:
+For using Greedy mode, set the mode via the option `-a` and the number of allowed substitutions using option `-e`:
 ```
-kaiju -t nodes.dmp -f allproteins.fmi -b allproteins.sa -i inputfile.fastq -a greedy -e 5
+kaiju -t nodes.dmp -f allproteins.fmi -i inputfile.fastq -a greedy -e 5
 ```
 The cutoffs for minimum required match length and match score can be changed using the options `-m` and `-s`.